Sapporo Dome is located in the south-eastern part of Sapporo City, Hokkaido. Sapporo City is about 830km north-east of Tokyo.

 Getting to the Fanzone

 If you’re in Sapporo early on the day of the match why not visit one of the Fanzones at Odori Park or Sapporo Station South Plaza.
 A free shuttle bus will get you from the Fanzone to Sapporo Dome.
 The journey between the Fanzone area and Sapporo Dome takes about 45 minutes.
 The shuttle buses are expected to be busy so leave in good time to get to the match.
+Please use the journey planners for information on access to Odori Park Fanzone and Sapporo Station South Plaza Fanzone.

 For more information on Sapporo City attractions, please visit the Sapporo City Rugby website here.